oshaughnessy/aws-web-examples/02-elastic-beanstalk/README.md

 * It creates a new Beanstalk application and deploys it.
 * It verifies that the site is functioning correctly, as reported by Elastic Beanstalk.

+Assumptions:

+* This was written on macOS 10.12, but it should work on any UNIX-like system that has the "uuidgen" command.
+* It runs under ksh, and uses some conveniences that are unique to that shell.
+* It uses the [AWS CLI](https://aws.amazon.com/documentation/cli/).
+On a Mac, that's easy to install using [Homebrew](http://brew.sh).
+* You have API access to your AWS account, and you've configured the AWS CLI tools to use it.